 The IAI also hosts discussion lists that are available to members and non-members.
 Each list is moderated by an IAI volunteer with support from IAI staff.
 Lists can be region-specific, such as Australia-New Zealand and Portuguese-Brazil lists.
 They may be topic-specific, such as the UX management list and the Enterprise IA list.
 Volunteer Marianne Sweeny continues to provide a job-listing digest to any interested subscribers.

-The Institute maintains three twitter accounts, including @iainstitute, @WorldIADay and @IAisIN.
-To date, @iainstitute has seen an impressive response, with a steady growth of active followers with over 6,000 followers by year-end 2012, a gain of 1,000 since year-end 2011.
-The @IAisIN account passed 200 followers and the @WorldIADay account was over 800.
+The Institute maintains three Twitter accounts: @iainstitute, @WorldIADay and @IAisIN.
+To date, @iainstitute has seen an impressive response, with a steady growth of active followers with 9,502 followers by year-end 2013, nearly a third increase since year-end 2012.
+The @IAisIN account had 271 followers and the @WorldIADay account had 1,302 followers.

-The Information Architecture Institute Facebook Page reached 200 likes; however, most Information Architecture discussion takes place in the Information Architects group, which we helped to create and heartily support.
-The Information Architecture Facebook group had 200 members at year-end 2012.
+The Information Architecture Institute Facebook Page reached over 300 likes; however, most Information Architecture discussion takes place in the Information Architects group, which we helped to create and heartily support.
+The Information Architecture Facebook group had 445 members at year-end 2013.
 The Facebook Page is primarily used by the IA Institute as a place to promote events and publications of the IA Institute.
 Timeline posts on Facebook are less easily quantifiable than discussion lists, but most recent posts on the Facebook Page have a view rate of 80-100 people.